This post may contain affiliate links.

 Image credit: Deposit photos

-Tarragon is known for its earthy flavor and aroma people adore, and it adds a whole new level of flavor to your dishes, especially when fresh from the garden.
+Tarragon is known for its earthy flavor and aroma, which people adore.
+It adds a whole new level of flavor to your dishes, especially when fresh from the garden.

 • USDA Growing Zones: 4 and higher